Meta-Impressionism

 Introduction:

-The presentation of awards was an important componant of the Salon, it’s successor the Salon de la Sociéte des Artistes Français’ and at the Exposition Universelle.
+The presentation of awards was an important componant of the Salon, it’s successor the Salon de la Sociéte des Artistes Français and at the Expositions Universelle.
+A prestigious award was when an artist was appointed in the Légion d’Honneur.
 Another way of awarding an artist, was when the state purchased an art-work of an artist or rendered an assignment.
-The most prestigious award was when an artist was appointed in the Légion d’Honneur.
-Another form of an award were the (posthumous) tribute expositions at the École des Beaux-Arts.
+Another form of an award were the (posthumous) tribute expositions (at the École des Beaux-Arts).
+On seperate pages you will find a chronological overview, an overview of (most) highly awarded artists, overviews of awarded impressionists and pictures of the awarded paintings.
+On this page you will find short info on these awards.

-(Note: Some of the information will be rendered in the future.)
+(Note: More information will be rendered in the future.)

 In 1877 there were 21 medals handed of which 9 went to pupils of Cabanel en 6 to pupils of Gérôme (R88II,p398).

-Some partakers of the ‘impressionist’ expositions received prices at the Salon and it’s successor the Salon de la Société des Artistes Français.
+Some partakers of the ‘impressionist’ expositions also were awarded at the Salon and it’s successor the Salon de la Société des Artistes Français.
 Some afterwards exhibited ‘hors concours’.
-I will render an overview:

 Légion d’Honneur:

 An important award that an artist could receive was to be appointed in the Légion d’Honneur.
 More than once this was because of achievements at the Salon or at the Exposition Universelle.
-First one was appointed Chevalier (knight), than Officier, than Commandeur, than Grand Officier and at last one could receive the ‘Grande Croix’ (iR5;iR1;R231).
+First an artist was appointed Chevalier (knight), than Officier, than Commandeur, than Grand Officier and at last, one could receive the ‘Grande Croix’ (iR5;iR1;R231).
+Many artists were appointed Chevalier.
+Those who were appointed Officier you will find on the page highly awarded artists.
+Those who were appointed Commandeur or higher you will find on the page most highly awarded artists.
+You can see the appointed artists as the (ultimate) official standerd.

 Purchases and assignments by the State: